nataluna3/melodystream-sql-eval/EMAIL_RESPONSE_ANDREA.md

 Hi Andrea,

 Thanks again for looping us in.
-I know your team’s time is tight, so I’ll cut straight to what you asked for: **how to measure this**, **how to fix the prompt**, and **what to run in production**—with real numbers from the benchmark you shared, not hand-waving.
+I know your team’s time is tight, so I’ll cut straight to what you asked for: **how to measure this**, **how to fix the prompt**, and **what to run in production**, with real numbers from the benchmark you shared, not hand-waving.

 ## What we actually tested